Oxybutynin (Absorbed through the skin)

 - Do not apply this medicine to the same skin area that you used for the last application.

 - Apply this medicine only on your skin.
-Do get it in your eyes, nose, or mouth, or on your breasts or genital area.
-Do not swallow the medicine or apply over cuts, burns, scrapes, scars, or irritated skin.
+Do not get it into your eyes, nose, or mouth, or on your breasts or genital area.
+Do not swallow the medicine or apply over cuts, burns, scrapes, scars, irritated skin, or recently shaved skin.

 - Wash your hands with soap and water before and after you use this medicine.